AditechGH/ngx-smart-forms/libs/smart-error-display/README.md

 ### Usage with Template-Driven Forms

-The `SmartErrorDisplayComponent` also supports template-driven forms by automatically detecting the form control when used with `ngModel`.
+The `SmartErrorDisplay` component also supports template-driven forms by automatically detecting the form control when used with `ngModel`.
 However, for the component to display the correct validation messages, it is essential to bind the appropriate control using template reference variables.

 ```html
 <form #form="ngForm">